-- 78. For other types of dispute, with the exception of contractual rent review, where a resolution is not considered possible or is not achievable the complaint may be referred either to the Courts or where the complaint concerns the adherence to the Code to PICA-Service for independent resolution, provided that the company complaints dispute mechanism has first been completed. - 79.
-PICA-Service provides an independent service, available at low cost to tenants.
-Disputes may be referred either after pursuing remedies through the company and failing to reach a satisfactory resolution or where the company fails to respond to an initial written outline of grievance, and in accordance with PICA-Service protocols. - 80.
-Where the process described in Paragraph 77 does not bring about a conclusion satisfactory to the tenant, the company is obliged to give the tenant the right for a referral of the dispute to an independent panel through PICA-Service, or through arbitration, or through due legal process in the courts. - 81.
-Where the tenant elects to refer the dispute to the PICA-Service, as part of the application process the dispute will not be able to progress to the final hearing stage if the tenant does not sign an acceptance form to the terms and conditions of the service.
-The relevant company will be required to sign an acceptance form to the same effect and will abide by the findings of the Panel. - 82.
-The acceptance of PICA-Service terms and conditions cannot forfeit the tenant's or landlord's rights under the tenancy agreement, nor can the acceptance of the terms and conditions prevent the parties seeking further redress through the courts.
-However, it is expected that both parties participating in PICA-Service will abide by the findings of the PICA-Service Panel. - 83.
-A link to PICA-Service will be made available on the leased and tenanted section of company websites (www.picaservice.com).
+- 86. For other types of dispute, with the exception of contractual rent review, where a resolution is not considered possible or is not achievable, the complaint may be referred either to the Courts or, where the complaint concerns the adherence to the Code, to PICA-Service for independent resolution, provided that the company complaints dispute mechanism has first been completed. - 87.
+PICA-Service provides an independent service, available at low cost to lessees.
+Disputes may be referred either after pursuing remedies through the company and failing to reach a satisfactory resolution, or where the company fails to respond to an initial written outline of grievance, and in accordance with PICA-Service protocols. - 88.
+Where the process described in Paragraph 77 does not bring about a conclusion satisfactory to the lessee, the company is obliged to give the lessee the right for a referral of the dispute to an independent panel through PICA-Service, or through arbitration, or through due legal process in the courts.

+- 89. Where the lessee elects to refer the dispute to the PICA-Service, as part of the application process the dispute will not be able to progress to the final hearing stage if the lessee does not sign an acceptance form to the terms and conditions of the service.
+The relevant company will be required to sign an acceptance form to the same effect and will abide by the findings of the Panel. - 90.
+The acceptance of PICA-Service terms and conditions cannot forfeit the lessee's or landlord's rights under the lease agreement, nor can the acceptance of the terms and conditions prevent the parties seeking further redress through the courts.
+However, it is expected that both parties participating in PICA-Service will abide by the findings of the PICA-Service Panel. - 91.
+A link to PICA-Service will be made available on the leased/tenanted section of company websites (www.picaservice.com).